 Based on observations, it is known that there are students who like to play gadgets and are less familiar with traditional games.
 This is supported by interviews with students.
 The interview results show that some students are still are of different types of traditional games.
 However, students prefer digital games for various reasons.
 In addition, researchers also conducted interviews with school teachers about the types of traditional games which were performed by the teacher.
 The interview results show that most teachers are aware of the types of traditional games that exist in their area.
-They also know in detail how to play them.
-Therefore, teachers do not find it difficult to use the medium of traditional games medium in the learning process based on local wisdom.
-In addition, researchers also ask about the benefits of traditional games.
-With regards to the results, interview excerpts reveal the benefits of traditional games, more specifically according to a number of teachers the build the values of traditional game characters which can increase physical health.
+They also know in detail how to play the soft reachers to use the medium of traditional games medium in the learning process based on local wisdom.
+In addition, researchers also ask about the benefits of traditional games, more specifically according to a number of teachers the build the values of traditional game characters which can increase physical health.